lsst-sqre/sqr-066/index.rst

   All Dask pods should be automatically deleted when the user's lab is deleted.

 - The lab controller should also support launching privileged pods for administrative maintenance outside of the Notebook Aspect.
-  This will require a new API protected by a different scope, not ``admin:notebook``, since JupyterHub should not have access to create such pods.
+  This will require a new API protected by a different scope, not ``admin:jupyterlab``, since JupyterHub should not have access to create such pods.

 - A more detailed specification of the configuration for provisioning init containers should be added, either here or (preferably) in operational documentation once this lab controller has been implemented.